Without quality content, it can be difficult to rank. Without any content on a particular topic, you’re not going to rank.

 - How You Can Evaluate Your Content to Find Improvements and Gaps

 - Specific Strategies and What to Look For

 - Brief Notes on SEO Best Practices That Will Give You A Better Opportunity to Rank

 - How to Track Your Progress & What You Can Expect to See

 - Real Client Examples and Results

 Identifying Content Gaps and Opportunities to Improve Existing Content

-John Reinesch wrote an excellent article regarding content gap analysis using semrush.
-If you’re looking for a detailed tutorial of how you can utillize semrush tools to do a content gap analysis, that is where you should go.
+John Reinesch wrote an excellent article regarding content gap analysis using SEMrush.
+If you’re looking for a detailed tutorial of how you can utilize SEMrush tools to do a content gap analysis, that is where you should go.
 Most quality SEO software has a similar tool or tools that you’ll be able to take advantage of.